kristeligt-dagblad/dbt_ml/README.md

 ### Reservations
 Some BigQuery ML models, e.g. Matrix Factorization, cannot be run using the on-demand pricing model.
 In order to train such models, please set up a flex or regular reservation<sup>[3]</sup>  prior to running the model.

+### How to Contribute

+We welcome contributions to `dbt_ml`!
+To ensure a smooth collaboration process, please follow these guidelines:

+#### Branch Strategy
+- **Use the `dev` branch** for all contributions and pull requests
+- The `master` branch is reserved for stable releases only
+- Please create feature branches from `dev` and submit PRs back to `dev`

+#### Testing
+- If possible, please run the integration tests before submitting your contribution:
+- **Report your test results** in your pull request description, indicating whether the tests passed or if you encountered any issues
+- Note: Integration tests are not set up as pre-commit hooks because they require BigQuery access and may not be possible for all contributors to run locally

+#### Pull Request Process
+1. Fork the repository and create your feature branch from `dev`
+2. Make your changes and test them locally if possible
+3. Update documentation if your changes affect usage
+4. Submit a pull request to the `dev` branch with a clear description of your changes
+5. Include test results in your PR description if you were able to run them

 ### Footnotes

 [1] The post-hook has to be specified in the `dbt_project.yml` instead of the actual model file because the relation is not available during parsing hence variables like `{{ this }}` are not properly templated.